Integer colorings with forbidden rainbow sums: Introduction

-Given integers $n\geq m \geq 1$, write $[m,n]:=\{m,\ldots,n\}$ and $[n]:=\{1,...,n\}$. \begin{defi}[Schur triple \& Sum-free set] A \textit{Schur triple} or a \textit{sum} in an abelian group $G$ (or in $[n]$) is a triple $\{a, b, c\}$ with $a+b=c$.
+\begin{defi}[Schur triple \& Sum-free set] A \textit{Schur triple} or a \textit{sum} in an abelian group $G$ (or in $[n]$) is a triple $(a, b, c)$ with $a+b=c$.
 A set $A\subseteq G$ (or $A\subseteq [n]$) is \textit{sum-free} if $A$ contains no such triple. \end{defi} Given a set A of numbers, an \textit{r-coloring} of $A$ is a mapping $f: A \rightarrow [r]$, which assigns one color to each element of $A$.
 An $r$-coloring of A is called a \textit{sum-free $r$-coloring} if each of the color classes is a sum-free set.
 Sum-free colorings are among the classical objects studied in extremal combinatorics and can be traced back to Schur's theorem, one of the seminal results in Ramsey theory.

 The Erd\H{o}s-Rothschild extension for sum-free sets has been pursued by Liu, Sharifzadeh and Staden~\cite{liu2017maximum} for subsets of the integers, and H\`{a}n and Jim{\'e}nez~\cite{han2018maximum} for finite abelian groups.
 More specifically, they investigated the extremal configurations which maximize the number of sum-free $r$-colorings.
 In the setting of integers, it is well known that the largest sum-free set in $[n]$ has size $\lceil n/2\rceil$.
-Liu, Sharifzadeh and Staden~\cite{liu2017maximum} determined the extremal configurations for $r=2$. \begin{thm}\cite{liu2017maximum} There exists $n_0 > 0$ such that for all integers $n\geq n_0$ , the number of sum-free $2$-colorings of a subset $A\subseteq [n]$ is at most $2^{\lceil n/2\rceil}$.
-Moreover, the extremal subsets are $\{1, 3, 5, \cdots, 2\lceil n/2\rceil-1\}$, and $[\lfloor n/2\rfloor+1, n]$; and if $n$ is even, we additionally have $[n/2, n-1]$, and $[n/2, n]$. \end{thm} Unlike the graph case, in the sum-free setting, there are extremal configurations which are not sum-free even for 2 colors.
-Therefore, one would expect a more sophisticated extremal behavior as $r$ grows.
-Although some asymptotic bounds were obtained in~\cite{liu2017maximum}, the characterization of extremal sets for $r\geq 3$ remains widely open.
+Liu, Sharifzadeh and Staden~\cite{liu2017maximum} determined the extremal configurations for $r=2$.